SchedMD/slurm-gcp/jobs/README.md

 ## submit_workflow.py

 This script is a runner that submits a sequence of 3 jobs as defined in the input structured yaml file.
-The three jobs submitted can be refered to as:
+The three jobs submitted can be referred to as:
 `stage_in`; `main`; and `stage_out`. `stage_in` should move data for `main` to consume. `main` is the main script that may consume and generate data.
 `stage_out` should move data generated from `main` to an external location.